gdsantos2002/CCS0_Erlang/README.md

 **translateCCS0**/2, which receives the _Pid_ and a string corresponding to the **CCS0** term, and returns the **AST**.

-Image 2 is a test run example for the program using all three functions:
+**Image 2** shows a test run example for the program using all three functions.

 ## Português